 Yes, this motivates them to be calm and I definitely use it to our advantage.

 Demonstration of a new pose (or a focus pose)

 Meddy likes to show off his balancing skills and flexibility.
 If there is a particular pose we are going to work on during our Yoga Flow, he can show us all how to get into the pose and the proper alignment.

-Then, we do the Flow while Meddy holds down that one pose.
-We get excited when we get there and match him in the pose!
+Then, we do the whole Yoga Flow while Meddy holds down that one pose.
+We get excited when we get to his pose and match him!